Women experience climate change differently than men – in more ways than one.

-First, in general, women have less agency, fewer economic resources within their control, more responsibility for the care of young children and the elderly, and much greater vulnerability to dislocation.
+First, globally, women are more likely to suffer the negative consequences of a changing planet.
+Why?
+They have less agency, fewer economic resources within their control, more responsibility for the care of young children and the elderly, and much greater vulnerability to dislocation.
 Men are significantly more likely to be the short-term financial beneficiaries of the status quo.

 Throughout the global south, women are more responsible for water, fuel (especially firewood), and food production.
 All three of these are exceedingly, and immediately, affected by climate change.¹

-Second, in general, climate change is understood and interpreted differently by men and women.
+Second, and critically important to understand in order to bring about change, climate is understood and interpreted differently by men and women.
 This is dramatically true in the US (which should really focus our attention, given the heavyweight of the US in causing climate change and in opportunities for mitigation) but also in many other countries.
 What does this mean?

 In poll after poll, women consistently express greater concern about global warming and see greater urgency in making changes.
 In one research project after another, men consistently view the risk of global warming less seriously than women – even though they tend to know more of the scientific facts.² It also means activities or political positions which involve “caring for the earth” are seen as feminine.
 Studies show a tendency to “feminize” even simple eco-friendly activities (for example, many men AND women view simply carrying reusable grocery bags as “more feminine.”)

 This has serious ramifications.
-There is great concern today about a subset of men – small but influential – who see attempts to mitigate climate change as a threat to their sense of entitlement – entitlement to resources and to do whatever they like with those resources.
-For the subset of men who feel that domination is their birthright, a part of their very identity as men, threats to reduce that domination of resources are highly unpopular, to put it mildly.
+There is great concern today about a small but growing (!) subset of men who see attempts to mitigate climate change as a threat to their sense of entitlement – entitlement to resources and to do whatever they like with those resources.
+For men who feel that domination is their birthright, a part of their very identity as men, threats to reduce their unbridled control over natural resources are highly unpopular, to put it mildly.

 As Martin Gelin writes in “The Misogyny of Climate Deniers,”